 This one is going to have a huge impact on SEO and the way we produce online content.
 When a user makes a voice search request to a smart speaker, they tend to use complete sentences framed as full questions.

-Which is great for content marketing; the clunky keywords we often have to shoehorn into our digital content in an attempt to rank high on Google will be a thing of the past.
+This is great for content marketing; the clunky keywords we often have to shoehorn into our digital content in an attempt to rank high on Google will be a thing of the past.

 17. As of January 2018, there were about 1 billion voice searches per month.

-Which means, if you’re not catering to these types of searches in your SEO, you could be missing out.
+This means, if you’re not catering to these types of searches in your SEO, you could be missing out.
 When a user makes a voice search request to a smart speaker, they’re not looking for a website or a search results page.
 They want a direct answer.